Performance reviews let everyone know where they stand, and to obtain constructive, as well as positive feedback from their manager.

 We provide three main documentation pages: One for the end user, one for managers, and one for the administrator who sets up the process and tracks progress

-- First, learn how to write your own performance review.
+- The reviewee perspective: First, learn how to write your own performance review.
 You can look at the screenshots, or watch the video if you prefer.
 It's really simple: Everything happens on a single page.

-- Then, if you're a manager or work in HR, check out the review process from a manager's perspective.
+- The manager's perspective: Then, if you're a manager or work in HR, check out the review process from a manager's perspective.

-- Next, read about how an administrator sets up reviews for everyone.
+- The HR Admin's perspective: Next, read about how an administrator sets up reviews for everyone.
 Our system ships with plenty of sample data to play around with, but this document explains the details when you want to get going for real.

-- Finally, learn about reporting and how to track progress across the organization .
-We're not that into metrics, but we do have a fun-to-use 2D assessment chart you can use.
+- Tracking progress: Finally, learn about reporting and how to track progress across the organization.
 Here's documentation on how to plot the entire company on a single performance overview graph.

 That's it!
 Performance review software really doesn't have to be more complicated than this.
 Next up: Learn how to improve your performance by defining personal objectives and goals for the future based on the feedback you receive.